wattierdan/Random-Password-Generator/README.md

 Do you hate having to come up with new passwords all the time?
 Do you hate all the requirements for passwords nowadays ie. must include  an uppercase letter, and a lowercase letter, and a symbol... but not that symbol, oh also put some number it there... as well as the the rights to naming your unborn child.
 Ok that might have gotten a little extravagant then but the point I was trying to make is:

 `Coming up with new passwords is time consuming and lame.
-Use this app to make you life a little easier and then go do something awesome with all your free timenot comming up with new passwords.`
+Use this app to make you life a little easier and then go do something awesome with all your free time not thinking up new passwords.`